Story | Silvia Suseno, Contributing Writer

-The fourth encounter, coming from Max Han ‘24 in Elm College, is funny, spooky, and baffling all at once.
+The fourth encounter, coming from an Elm College sophomore who asked not to be named, is funny, spooky, and baffling all at once.
 Earlier this semester, Han brought his things up from the laundry room only to find a bra that didn’t belong to him among his clothes.
 Thinking that it had probably been left in the dryer by the previous user, he returned it to the laundry room.
 Problem solved—or so he thought.

 The next morning, a bra was found hanging on his suitemate’s door handle.
 While the suite’s first reaction was to joke about how someone “had a wild night,” it soon became clear that there were more mysterious undertones to this event.
 Han quickly realized it was the same bra from the laundry room, and, even weirder, all of his suitemates claimed to have no involvement with said article of clothing.
 With no logical explanation, Han concluded that there must have been some supernatural entity who had chosen, for some reason, to haunt him with a bra.

 I asked Han and one of his suitemates whether they would befriend a ghost and they readily said they would.
 They even call this playful ghost their suitemate and are “super chill having them live there”.